 The College's Enterprise Campus is an official center for administering the ACT.
-Students interested in taking this test may contact the Admissions Office at (334) 347-2623 or obtain information from high school counseling offices for test dates
+Students interested in taking this test may contact the Admissions Office at (334) 347-2623 or ACT Test Coordinator at (334) 347-2623, ext.
+2290.
+They may also obtain information from high school counseling offices for test dates.